vibewell25/vibewell/docs/docs/guides/rate-limiting-load-testing.md

 For additional assistance:

 - Consult the [k6 documentation](https://k6.io/docs/)
-- Check the Redis dashboard in the Vibewell admin interface
+- Check the Redis dashboard in the VibeWell admin interface
 - Review Redis logs for any connection issues
 - See additional logging in the API server console output